 What are the risks?

-Owning a bike comes with the risk of having it stolen and that means that it is increasingly important to make sure that your insurance policy is still in place and if it is due for renewal, you should make sure that you continue to have cover.
+Owning a bike comes with the risk of having it stolen and that means that it is increasingly important to make sure that your insurance policy is still in place and if it is due for renewal, you should make sure that you continue to have a cover.
 You never know when a thief will target your bike and that makes it even more important to make sure that you are protected.

 For thieves, bikes are easy to steal in many cases as they are often left in places that can be easily accessed.
 However, bikes are easy to move and they can be sold quickly.
 The stats are alarming, especially when you consider that around 300,000 bikes are stolen each year and that puts a greater emphasis on ensuring that your bike is protected through the right insurance.